-Does being unassigned mean I’m less likely to be assigned to any of my top hall choices?
+Does being unassigned mean I’m less likely to be assigned to any of my preferences?

-- No, however, flexibility in your hall choices will help you to get assigned more quickly.
+- No, however, flexibility in your preferences will help you to get assigned more quickly.
 Every day throughout the summer, we look at the spaces that become available to come up with the best possible assignments for students who are unassigned.

 How can I prepare for the upcoming year if I do not yet know my hall information?

 - There are many ways to get ready to be a Badger without knowing a specific room number.

 - First, use your predicted location to register for classes in the University Residence Halls when you attend SOAR (Summer Orientation Advising and Registration).
 For example, students predicted to live in Cole Residence Hall could register for any class offered in one of our lakeshore residence halls.